+Figure 2.
+Transform selection of the proposed implicit MTS

 Experimental results

 The proposed algorithm was implemented on top of VTM-3.0.
 Simulations have been conducted under common test condition (CTC) and CTC with inter MTS enabled.
 The simulation results of random access, and low delay B configuration against VTM-3.0 with inter MTS enabled are shown in Table 1 and 2.
 Simulation results show negligible impact on BD-rate performance with reducing 4% of encoding time.